 - Ballard, where you can cruise to and get unique views of Discovery Park from your kayak (I’ve had good experiences with Surf Ballard AND have gotten to paddleboard with harbor seals here!), and

-- Lake Union, for spectacular views of Gas Works Park, the Space Needle, and lots of colorful houseboats (check out Moss Bay for rentals).
+- Lake Union, for the calmest water, plus spectacular views of Gas Works Park, the Space Needle, and lots of colorful houseboats (check out Moss Bay for rentals).

 If you’re into a more quirky experience, you can also rent a hot tub boat that floats around Lake Union.
-This seems like a perfect activity for a bachelor party or girls trip.
+This has always been on my bucket list and seems like a perfect activity for a bachelor party or girls trip!

 Hop on a ferry boat to Bainbridge Island

-This is another classic touristy activity, but it’s a great and inexpensive way to take a boat cruise and visit a cute island town, with distinctively different vibes than Seattle.
+This is another classic touristy activity in Seattly, but it’s a great and inexpensive way to take a boat cruise and visit a cute island town, with distinctively different vibes.

 For about $10 USD roundtrip, you can hop on a ferry in downtown Seattle (check out schedule and fares here) and cruise 35 minutes to the quaint town of Winslow on Bainbridge Island.